Woman dies in cold D.C. weather after battling homelessness, mental illness

 Those who knew Hill organized an online fundraising drive and a vigil scheduled for 4:30 p.m.
 Saturday near the bridge.

 “In this country we don’t see everybody as human,” Miley said.
-“There are a lot of people on the street who go to work everyday and have no place to live. . . .
+“There are a lot of people on the street who go to work every day and have no place to live. . . .
 When you’re on the street, it’ll change your mental state.”

 Ayanna Smith, who connected with Hill’s family to organize the vigil, said she lives near the bridge and said she saw Hill frequently.